 Very much so.
 You only need a bit of olive oil and seasonings, or can even use just a sprinkle of salt and pepper.
 Skip the breading like this entirely and they’re a really healthy side dish.

 Here’s where we started it all.
 Of course if you want to just use zucchini, or yellow squash then by all means use just one.
 A mix of both is our fave.
+You can even make air fryer beets tender to perfection now in no time.

 First question I have been asked is: can you cook veggies in the air fryer?